joakin/joakin.github.com/_drafts/2013-05-15-leaving-it-behind.md

 There are many things I tried to keep myself on track, stay on the job and avoid burnout.
 I started exercising, at the beginning three times per week, later on joining a kick-boxing class, and at the end 4 of the 5 days of a week.
-I also resumed reading, it had been years without reading books, and I loved it, so I started again hoping to resume the abandoned love affair.
+I also resumed reading, I had been years without reading books, and I loved it, so I started again hoping to resume the abandoned love affair.
 At last I thought, maybe improving my personal settings will finally do it.
 There was not much left to try, so I moved to another city where my partner in love